google-research/tensorflow_constrained_optimization/README.md

         (e.g. a protected class that's an extreme minority), then the resulting stochastic gradients will be noisy, and during training your model will converge very slowly.
-Instead, it is usually better (but less convenient) to create an entirely separate dataset for each rare subset (e.g. using the "filter" method of a `tf.train.Dataset`), and to construct each subset context directly from each such dataset.
+Instead, it is usually better (but less convenient) to create an entirely separate dataset for each rare subset, and to construct each subset context directly from each such dataset.

     *   [binary_rates.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/binary_rates.py):
         contains functions for constructing rates from contexts.
-These rates can then be combined into more complicated expressions using python arithmetic operators, or into constraints using comparison operators.
+These rates are the "heart" of this library, and can then be combined into more complicated expressions using python arithmetic operators, or into constraints using comparison operators.

     *   [operations.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/operations.py):
         contains functions for manipulating rate expressions, including